Mutilate The Body (was The Osiris Treatment)

-- From Discworld: Stoneface Vimes, The Kingslayer, was given this treatment after his execution.
+- Stoneface Vimes, The Kingslayer, was given this treatment after his execution.

 - In Jumanji, after Alan Parrish's disappearance into the titular otherworld, one nasty rumor that started flying around was that his father chopped him up into little pieces and hid them throughout the house.

-- In Buffy the Vampire Slayer the gang had to separate the parts of at least one demon to prevent it coming back.
+- The gang had to separate the parts of at least one demon to prevent it coming back.

-- Yet another Buffy example: the Judge had had this done to him in the past, and Angelus put him back together again by reuniting all the pieces.
-Then Buffy blew him away with a missle launcher.
+- The Judge had had this done to him in the past, and Angelus put him back together again by reuniting all the pieces.
+Then Buffy blew him away with a missile launcher.